faizan003/trontron/HOSTINGER-DEPLOYMENT-NOTES.md

 Hostinger hosting environment blocks access to certain API configuration routes, causing the registration system to fail with 404/500 errors when trying to fetch TronGrid API configuration.

 ### Solution Implemented
-**Embedded Configuration Approach** - Bypassed the API configuration routes entirely by embedding the TronGrid API key directly in the registration page template.
+**Encrypted Database Storage Approach** - Store the TronGrid API key encrypted in the database and retrieve it via a secure API endpoint.
+This is more secure than environment variables and works reliably on Hostinger.

 ### Changes Made